derak-isaack/dsc-capstone-project_finale/Readme.md

 ## Overview
 East African Breweries Limited (EABL) has a rich history rooted in East Africa's economic and social fabric.
 Established in 1922, EABL has grown to become a leading beverage company, contributing significantly to the region's economy.
 Over the years, EABL has built a portfolio of iconic brands, becoming synonymous with quality and innovation in the brewing industry.EABL holds a pivotal role in the East African beverage market, offering a diverse range of alcoholic and non-alcoholic products.
 Its flagship brands, including Tusker Lager and Guinness, have become household names, reflecting the company's commitment to quality craftsmanship.

+## Motivation
+The Kenya Finance Act 2023 came up with new tax reforms laws that saw the **Kenya Revenue Authority** demand more from EABL.
+The taxman puts EABL  at s tight spot because of the requrement to remit taxes within 24hrs after any consignment of their products leave their storage.
+This uncondusive environment for doing business casts doubts amongst investors and shareholders alike because of the uncertainity that lies ahead.
+They have now been forced to depend on day-to-day loans from banks to abide by the harsh directive.

 ## EDA
 - Volatility Analysis - To calculate the daily returns of EABL's stock.